-Delete(i) removes the record at position i from the list; compacting the list accordingly;

-Add(record) inserts the given record at the front of the list; as well as procedures that operate on a particular 25 record, including:

-Lookup(name) returns the value from the name/value pair, if a matching pair is found;

-Set(name, value) adds a name/value pair to the record consisting of the given name and given value, and replaces any previous pair with the identical name;

-Delete(name) removes the name/value pair with the given name from the record, if a matching pair is found; and

-Enumerate() returns a list of the name/value pairs in the 35 record.
+- Delete(i) removes the record at position i from the list; compacting the list accordingly; - Add(record) inserts the given record at the front of the list; as well as procedures that operate on a particular 20 record, including: - Lookup(name) returns the value from the name/value pair, if a matching pair is found; - Set(name, value) adds a name/value pair to the record 25 consisting of the given name and given value, and replaces any previous pair with the identical name; - Delete(name) removes the name/value pair with the given name from the record, if a matching pair is found; and Enumerate() returns a list of the name/value pairs in the ${30}$ - record.
 As will be described in more detail below, when a queue element is removed from the Frontier, a new empty record is added to its download history, representing the imminent download attempt.
-The document identified by the queue 40 element's URL is downloaded and processed.
+The document identified by the queue element's URL is downloaded and processed.
 During the course of processing a document, all records of the corresponding queue element's download history may be inspected, and name/value pairs may be set in the element's newly added record.

 In the case of a continuous crawl, the queue element is reinserted into the Frontier.
-Before the queue element is reinserted, one or more of its records may be removed.
+Before the queue element is reinserted, one or more of its records maybe removed.
 If no records are removed, the document's complete download history is kept.
-Other alternatives include, but are not limited 50 to: keeping the "p" most recent records; keeping a uniform sample of records (e.g., for every third download); keeping a random sample of records (e.g., each record might be kept with a probability of 0.25); or keeping the records corre-
+Other alternatives include, but are not limited to: keeping the "p" most recent records; keeping a uniform sample of records (e.g., for every third download); keeping a random sample of records (e.g., each record might be kept with a probability of 0.25); or keeping the records corresponding to the initial download and the last "p" downloads.